-RAPID CITY, SD--The City Parks Department on Wednesday will be seeding a 2.5 acre area at Founders Park West to establish the first natural grass and vegetation area along the traffic greenway areas of the City.
+RAPID CITY, SD--The City Parks Department last month seeded a 2.5 acre area at Founders Park West to establish the first natural grass and vegetation area along the traffic greenway areas of the City.

-Crews will be seeding the area along Omaha Street near the Abourezk Law Firm to the new drainage area in Founders Park.
-They will be planting a native foothills prairie grass and wildflower mix.
+Crews seeded the area along Omaha Street near the Abourezk Law Firm to the new drainage area in Founders Park.
+They planted a native foothills prairie grass and wildflower mix.
 City Urban Forester Andy Bernard indicates the native vegetation areas can provide several benefits.

 "Native prairie areas are big havens for pollinators," said Bernard.
 "These areas will help with storm water runoff and lessen our impact on some of the ground we maintain.
 This will lead to us using less fuel and less time spent on mowing greenway areas that see little use."